 Recent pharmaceutical efforts have focused on the development of safe and accessible products for a few of these rare disorders.
 In addition, global registries and networks have been developed to provide coordinated and consistent data collection to increase knowledge of these conditions, their sequelae and management.

 Ongoing efforts continue to promote international data harmonization.
-In the United States, the American Thrombosis and Hemostasis Network (www.athn.org) is expanding its data collection system to assure inclusion of individuals affected with these rare coagulation disorders who are followed through the U.S. federal hemophilia treatment center network.
+In the United States, the American Thrombosis and Hemostasis Network (www.athn.org) has expanded its data collection system to assure inclusion of individuals affected with these rare coagulation disorders followed through the U.S. federal hemophilia treatment center network.
 In Europe, Dr. Flora Peyvandi, under the auspices of the International Society of Thrombosis and Haemostasis, has spearheaded the development of an international network of care providers and a registry to better identify the number of affected individuals worldwide and define the clinical manifestations and sequelae of these disorders.

-The Rare Coagulation Disorders Resource Room is an important step in a global program to further enhance these efforts, with the goal of improving the health and quality of lives of individuals with rare coagulation disorders.
+The Rare Coagulation Disorders Resource Room is an important part of a global program to further enhance efforts to improve the health and quality of lives of individuals with rare coagulation disorders.
 We encourage the international rare coagulation disorders community to contribute to, and benefit from, this global endeavor.

 |Amy D. Shapiro, MD

 Associate Professor of Internal Medicine